 “Initially, the idea of doing a green building was simply the right thing to do, but then delving deeper into why it is the right thing to do assured and affirmed that we weren’t doing this just to be a part of the green movement.
 Being a part of this movement is fine, but it’s not enough.
 Understanding the philosophical and faith belief systems that underlie environmental stewardship has been energizing for me.”

-Goshen College’s educational mission includes developing a responsible understanding of stewardship for human systems and the environment in a multi-cultural world.
+Goshen College’s educational mission includes developing a responsible understanding of stewardship for human systems and the environment in an intercultural world.
 Similarly, Merry Lea’s mission aims to provide environmental education for people of all ages.
-While a large part of educational programs at Merry Lea take place outdoors, a crucial part of this education is also to understand how our lives in human-constructed settings affect the earth’s natural systems.
+While educational programs at Merry Lea take place primarily outdoors, a crucial part of this education is also to understand how our lives in human-constructed settings affect the earth’s natural systems.
 Building green is one way to demonstrate how humans can act as responsible stewards of the environment in innovative ways.

 “I believe in sustainability and green design.
 In addition to being a good thing to do, green design is also becoming increasingly more necessary because it is about sustainability, in every sense of the word.
 Not only in doing less ecological damage, but also in just making the business venture more viable and cheaper to run.
 Case in point: with the stressed economic times right now, many could benefit from not paying the costs of maintaining a conventional building.”